FileBin/war-thunder-hook/README.md

 ### Motivation

-War thunder has an open issue for linux client with porblem that mouse can randomly flip 90 degree and you will crash, and be knock out for 7 minutes.
+War thunder has an open issue for linux client with problem that mouse can randomly flip about 90 degree and you will crash, and be knock out for 7 minutes.
 Annoying?
 Yeah, so thats why this python script exist.

 ### Installation